CodingMush/homeassistant-brokkoli/README.md

 - `plant.import_plants` - Import plant configurations

 These services are integrated into the [Brokkoli Card](https://github.com/dingausmwald/lovelace-brokkoli-card) interface for convenient operation, or can be used directly in automations and scripts.

+## 🧪 Development and Testing

+For developers interested in contributing to the Brokkoli integration, comprehensive technical documentation is available in the [DEVELOPMENT.md](file:///d:/Python/2/homeassistant-brokkoli/DEVELOPMENT.md) file.
+This includes:

+- Testing strategy and test organization
+- Architecture overview
+- Development best practices
+- Quality metrics and troubleshooting tips

 ## 🆘 Troubleshooting